Code-Institute-Submissions/PeterSvk1-project1/Readme.md

 ## Features:

 ### Navigation bar:
-1. --Website contains navigation bar: Home,Gallery,Sign up.
+- Website contains navigation bar: Home,Gallery,Sign up.
-2. --When you click Bratislava castle it will always go back to home page.
+- When you click Bratislava castle it will always go back to home page.
-3. --There is also small castle picture which has same function - return to home page.
+- There is also small castle picture which has same function - return to home page.
-4. --Navigation clearly tells user what to expect when they click on it.
+- Navigation clearly tells user what to expect when they click on it.

 <img src="readme_pics/navbarfinal.webp" alt="pic1"/>

 -------------
 ### The Header:
-1. --Shows name of the castle using black and white colors
+- Shows name of the castle using black and white colors
-2. --Header explains its about bratislava castle.
+- Header explains its about bratislava castle.

 <img src="readme_pics/header.jpg" alt="pic3"/>

 -------------

 ### Text section:
-1. --Tells user little bit of history about Bratislava castle.
+- Tells user little bit of history about Bratislava castle.
-2. --Its easy to read and has enough information about castle.
+- Its easy to read and has enough information about castle.

 <img src="readme_pics/textsection.jpg" alt="pic2"/>
 -------------

 ### Gallery button under text:
-1. --When user click on it it will take him to page with all pictures
+- When user click on it it will take him to page with all pictures
-2. --Next to it user can see how much entrance cost
+- Next to it user can see how much entrance cost

 <img src="readme_pics/galerypic.jpg" alt="pic4"/>

 --------------

 ### Information section:
-1. --Here user can find informations such as address, phone number, openning hours.
+- Here user can find informations such as address, phone number, openning hours.
-2. --Its seperated from each other and easy to read.
+- Its seperated from each other and easy to read.

 <img src="readme_pics/infos.jpg" alt="pic5"/>

 --------------

 ### Sign Up page:
-1. -- Here user can sign up and it will collect data and show them on new page if its successful.
+- Here user can sign up and it will collect data and show them on new page if its successful.
 Used this https://formdump.codeinstitute.net to check if its working.
-2. -- Sign Up button will change collor whenm user hover over it from red to yellow.
+- Sign Up button will change collor whenm user hover over it from red to yellow.

 <img src="readme_pics/signup.jpg" alt="pic5"/>
 <img src="readme_pics/button.jpg" alt="pic6"/>